s2-thalavai/low-level-design-practices/fundamentals/conditional-statements.md

 Below are **all common for-loop versions** counting down from **10 to 1** in:

--   Java
+-   Java 21

--   JavaScript
+-   Kotlin 2

--   TypeScript
+-   TypeScript 5

--   Python
+-   Python 3

 ------------------------